 Health Effects

 Mercury and most of its compounds are extremely toxic and must be handled with care.
-It can be absored through the skin and mucous membranes or inhaled.
-Mercury can cause both chornic and acute poisoning, severe neurological disorders and even pose risks to fertility.
+It can be absorbed through the skin and mucous membranes or inhaled.
+Mercury can cause both chronic and acute poisoning, severe neurological disorders and even pose risks to fertility.

 Regulations